microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 #### Solutions

--  `channelData.streamSequence` will be used to identify obsoleted activities
+-  `channelData.streamSequence` will be used to identify obsoleted (outdated) activities
 -  Once the livestream has concluded, all future activities should be ignored

 ### Packet loss or join after livestream started